These vegan blueberry lemon muffins are light, airy, and perfumed with vanilla. Super easy to make! (No special equipment needed.)

 - Oat Milk: Oat milk is the best vegan milk for baking because it’s rich and most closely resembles dairy milk; cashew is another favorite.
 If all you have is almond or soy, that’ll work too.

 - Coconut Oil: Use virgin coconut oil if you like the taste of coconut; use refined coconut oil if you don’t.
-You can also sub it with avocado oil or organic canola.
+You can also sub with avocado oil.

-Mix the Dry Ingredients: In a large bowl, whisk together all the dry ingredients.
-Then add lemon zest and blueberries, and toss with a rubber spatula to coat the blueberries in flour; this will help them stay suspended in the batter versus sinking to the bottom of the muffins.
+In a large bowl, whisk together both flours, sugar, baking powder, and salt.
+Then add the lemon zest and blueberries, and toss with a rubber spatula to coat the blueberries in flour; this will help them stay suspended in the batter versus sinking to the bottom of the muffins.

-Mix the Wet Ingredients: Measure out a cup of milk, then add the oil and vanilla.
-Add to the flour mixture and fold with a rubber spatula just until everything’s combined and there are no dry patches of flour left.
-Do not over-mix.
+Separately, combine the milk, oil, and vanilla.
+Then add to the flour mixture, and fold with a rubber spatula just until everything’s combined and there are no dry patches of flour left.
+Be careful not to overmix.

 Frequently Asked Questions

-Prevent the muffins from sticking to the tin by brushing it lightly with oil instead.
+Yep.
+Prevent the muffins from sticking to the tin by brushing it lightly with oil before adding the batter.

 Coconut oil is solid in cool temps and liquid in warmer temps.
 If yours is solid, scoop some into a cup and microwave it for 10-30 seconds.
 (Or melt it in a pot on the stove).
 Measure out 1/4 cup after it’s melted, then add to the batter.